Ph.D., University of Florida

-Diego Pascual y Cabo is Assistant Professor of Spanish at Texas Tech University.
+Diego Pascual y Cabo is Assistant Professor of Hispanic Linguistics and Director of the Spanish Heritage Language Program at Texas Tech University.
 Diego received his Ph.D. in Hispanic Linguistics at the University of Florida where he specialized in heritage speaker bilingualism and second language acquisition.

-- ROTHMAN, J. & D. PASCUAL y CABO (Forthcoming).
+Rothman, J. & D. Pascual y Cabo.
+(2014).
 Generative Approaches to Spanish Second Language Acquisition.
 In K. Geeslin (ed.), Handbook of Spanish Second Language Acquisition.
 Malden, MA: Blackwell.

 De Prada Pérez, A. & D. Pascual y Cabo.
 (2013).
 Input and Quirky Agreement: Comparing Heritage Speakers and L2ers.
 In Stavroula Stavrakaki, Marina Lalioti and Polyxeni Konstantinopoulou (eds.)
 Advances in Language Acquisition, Cambridge Scholars Publishing 291-299.

 Pascual y Cabo, D. (2013).
 Knowledge of Gustar-like Verbs in Spanish Heritage Speakers.
 In Jennifer Cabrelli Amaro, Tiffany Judy, and Diego Pascual y Cabo (eds.)
 Proceedings of the 12th Generative Approaches to Second Language Acquisition Conference (GASLA), 162-169.
 Somerville, MA: Cascadilla Proceedings Project.

 Pascual y Cabo, D. & J. Rothman.
 (2012).
 The (Il)logical Problem of Heritage Speaker Bilingualism and Incomplete Acquisition.
 Applied Linguistics 33 (4), 1-7.